 How to Retire Early Strategy Guide

 Can you really retire early?
 Yes, you can, but it takes a lot of hard work and discipline to first plan a strategy and then stick to it.
-There are a bunch of early retirement bloggers out there and although they share a lot of solid nuggets of information, it only takes one error to completely derail your plans.
+There are a bunch of early retirement bloggers out there and although they share a lot of solid nuggets of information, most of them ignore a lot of valuable information that you need in order to have financial confidence during your early retirement.
 I will outline what it takes to retire early and a few common landmines to watch out for on your path to early retirement.

 Retire Early or Financial Independence

 What do you think the difference is between retiring early and financial independence?
 To me, I see retiring early as an action, possibly a scary action.
 Did you know that the fear of running out of money is greater than the fear of death?
 Financial independence is the point where you have options.
 You have the ability to be financially independent of working a traditional job if you choose.
 I have worked with clients at this phase in their life and they actually are thriving in their career and are in no rush to exit the workforce.

 Over the last year since I created Level Up Financial Planning, I have talked to potential clients who wanted to retire early and that have wanted to have financial confidence in their actions so that they can be financially independent in the future, not retire early.
 It is interesting to me because I have found that those that purely want to retire early were not a good fit to work with me.
 The conversations where they were excited about life and the possibilities that being financially independent can provide them, were like gold.
 It showed me that there is something more there to motivate them to make the hard choices.
 I guess my takeaway for you from that thought is, I think you will be more successful if you create more meaning around your goal to retire early.